How To Turn Off 5G & 5 Reasons You Might Want To

 1. Turning off 5G really extends your battery life.
 Switching 5G off saves battery because, when connected to a 5G signal, your cell phone is basically connecting to a bunch of different, smaller networks all at once.
 This rapid loss of charge may also cause your phone to heat up.

 4. Lack of support.
 5G networks are not yet operating at full, or even half, capacity.
-AT&T and Verizon have both been called out publicly for their lack of technical support for their burgeoning 5G networks.
-Verizon, in a tweet they’ve since deleted, directly asked customers to disable their 5G.
+AT&T and Verizon have been called out publicly for lacking technical support for their burgeoning 5G networks.
+In a tweet, they’ve since deleted, and Verizon directly asked customers to disable their 5G.
 The companies carrying the networks are trying to tell their customers that the networks are not yet ready to support them.

 5. Fewer interruptions to your signal.
 4G LTE networks are currently more widespread; therefore, your device can roam across many more places without losing signal if you choose to stay connected to 4G LTE.